vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 ## Auto minified version from jsdelivr

-Jsdelivr also provide the auto minified version of the CSS and Javascript from NPM.
+Jsdelivr also provides the auto minified version of the CSS and Javascript from NPM.
 If you want to use minified version css and js, just add <mark>.min</mark> extension to the filename

 {% highlight html linenos %}